MicrosoftDocs/PlayReady/Docs/Overview/policies-best-practices.md

 PlayReady supports a subscription business model in which users pay a monthly fee in return for access to a large content catalog offered by the service.

-In this scenario, PlayReady license servers issue leaf licenses for each content file, and a single root license.
+In this scenario, PlayReady License Servers issue leaf licenses for each content file, and a single root license.
 In order for PlayReady to access the content, both its leaf license and the root license (the license chain) are necessary.
 Both licenses must contain the action being performed on the content (for example, play) and both licenses must be valid (not expired, and so on).

 Because there is only one root license, and potentially hundreds or thousands of leaf licenses for any particular content catalog, leaf licenses should include very few (if any) restrictions, and the root license should contain time restrictions and be refreshed periodically (for example, monthly).
-When a subscription is about to lapse, the license server only needs to issue one license and all content will be updated with the new effective expiration date.
-If policy in the leaf licenses contains time-based policy, all leaf licenses would need to be re-issued to prevent the content from expiring, which would be a large performance requirement for servers.
+When a subscription is about to lapse, the License Server only needs to issue one license and all content will be updated with the new effective expiration date.
+If policy in the leaf licenses contains time-based policy, all leaf licenses would need to be re-issued to prevent the content from expiring, which would be a large performance requirement for Servers.

 In summary, if content is supposed to expire using license chains, only the root license should contain the time-based policy.